hassaanch23/Melody-Mix/README.md

 **Quick summary:** a lightweight, educational music UI that uses `songsdata.json` and browser `localStorage` to manage songs, playlists and favourites.

 **Table of contents**
+- Problem
+- Tools Used
+- Key Results
 - Project
 - How it works
 - Features